djmorton42/WebLynx/docs/creating-views.md

 - Are automatically discovered from the `Views` directory
 - Have access to live race data via JavaScript API calls
 - Can use static configuration properties from `appsettings.json`
+- Can access custom key-value pairs from the in-memory store
 - Support CSS styling and static assets (images, fonts, etc.)
 - Are processed server-side to inject configuration values